 Working Out for our MusselsOctober 30, 2013

-The current widespread interest in foraging for food took me back in time to my family’s attempts at the hunter/gatherer lifestyle.
+The current widespread interest in foraging for food took me back to my family’s attempts at the hunter/gatherer lifestyle.

 Cockatoo Island in Sydney Harbour was a hub of industrial activity when we lived in nearby Balmain in the mid 1960s.
-The action on the island’s shipbuilding facilities was easily matched by what was happening underwater.
+Soon there was talk among the Italian community that the action on the island’s shipbuilding facilities was easily matched by what was happening underwater.

-Mild sunny days in autumn or spring were perfect for our mission, and in a small wooden row boat hired from a nearby boatshed, my dad, mum and I were on our way across the Parramatta River for the twenty-minute trip to mussel HQ.
-I was only about seven or eight, but insisted on helping with the rowing, my skinny arms trying to slide the oar just under the surface of the water.
-The long, solid timber oars soon had me struggling.
-We wore no lifejackets, sunscreen, or hats – and carried no water – just hessian sacks for the haul and the special mussel harvester invented by my handyman dad.
+Determined not to let this opportunity pass, my father was soon making plans to explore this bounty and mild sunny days in autumn or spring would be perfect for the trip.
+In a small wooden rowboat hired from a nearby boatshed, my dad, mum and I started making our 20-minute trips across the Parramatta River to mussel HQ.
+I was only seven or eight, but insisted on helping with the rowing.
+My skinny arms worked hard, but the heavy timber oars soon had me struggling.
+We wore no lifejackets, sunscreen or hats – and carried no water – just hessian sacks for the haul and the special mussel harvester invented by my handyman dad.

-Ever the practical one, he’d fashioned a piece of fine wire mesh into a bucket shape and attached it to the bottom of a metal garden rake.
-When we reached our destination at the island, my mother and I stood at one end of the boat, steadying it with our arms wrapped around a pylon while my father lowered the hand-crafted contraption deep into the water while playing a balancing game at the other end.
-A few scrapes against the timber pylon with an upward sweep and the mesh collected all the loosened mussels.
+My father had fashioned a piece of fine wire mesh into a bucket shape and attached it to the bottom of a metal garden rake.
+When we reached the island, my mother and I stood at one end of the boat, steadying it with our arms wrapped around a pylon while my father, balancing at the other end, lowered the hand-crafted contraption deep into the water.
+A few upward scrapes against the timber pylon and the mesh collected all the loosened mussels.

-This was no mean feat as the molluscs produce an amino acid that helps them cling tenaciously to piers, rocks and boat hulls.
-He was always careful to harvest them from deep in the water as he thought they were less likely to be contaminated by fuel spills.
-This determination to deliver us from food poisoning had him leaning so far out of the boat that we always anticipated a man overboard situation.
+Molluscs produce an amino acid that helps them cling tenaciously to piers, rocks and boat hulls, so this was tough work.
+Dad was always careful to harvest them deep in the water as he thought they were less likely to be contaminated by fuel spills.
+This determination to deliver us from food poisoning had him leaning so far out of the boat we always anticipated a man overboard situation.

-Three or four sackfuls (or about 30 kilos) later, we’d head home, with my father doing most of the rowing while we nursed scrapes and welts on our limbs from hugging the pylons while he foraged.
-The homeward journey seemed to take forever, and was also more cramped with the haul taking up precious leg space.
-With the additional weight of the mussels in the boat, my father had to work harder to dodge the motor boats zooming past and the occasional splashes of cold sea water on his white Bonds singlet seemed more than welcome.
+Three or four sackfuls (about 30 kilos) later, we’d head home, with my father doing most of the rowing while we nursed our scratches and bruises from hugging the pylons too tightly while he foraged.
+The homeward journey seemed to take forever and was uncomfortable and cramped with the haul taking up precious leg space.
+The boat was heavier than it had been during the outward journey, but my father rowed on, dodging passing motorboats and welcoming the occasional splashes of cold water on his white Bonds singlet.

-Back at the shore, we drew stares and much salty language from some of the Anglo Australian fishermen who thought the mussels were not fit for human consumption.
+The trip finished, we unloaded the boat on the beach while the Anglo-Australian fishermen shook their heads, yelling to us that the mussels were not fit for human consumption.
 My parents told me not to worry about ‘gli Australiani’ and reassured me it was their loss.

-These days I buy mussels from a trusted fishmonger but I miss the days of bringing them home in wet hessian sacks, with their distinctive wet dog smell.
+These days I buy mussels wrapped in plastic and paper from a trusted fishmonger but I miss the days of bringing them home in wet hessian sacks, with their distinctive sea-salt smell.